 If during the course of a meeting of the Board of Directors a conflict of interest is established or is reasonably considered to have arisen the Director concerned shall withdraw from the meeting and play no part in the relevant discussion or decision.
 For the avoidance of doubt this includes voting on such an issue where a conflict is established.
 If there is a dispute as to whether a conflict of interest exists, the majority of Directors present and voting at the meeting shall resolve the issue, with the Chair having a second or casting vote in accordance with the provisions of this Constitution.

-The Register of Directors’ Interests shall be kept up to date by means of an annual review of the Register, by the Trust Secretary during which, any changes of interest declared during the preceding 12 months shall be incorporated, subject always to the provisions of paragraph 13.4.
+The Register of Directors’ Interests shall be kept up to date by means of an annual review of the Register, by the Trust Secretary during which, any changes of interest declared during the preceding 12 months shall be incorporated, subject always to the provisions of this paragraph 13.

 The Register of Directors’ Interests shall be subject to the provisions of paragraphs 15 and 16 below and the Chair shall take reasonable steps to bring the existence of the Register of Directors’ Interests to the attention of the local population and to publicise arrangements for viewing it.